HL7/cql/input/pages/04-logicalspecification.md

 The Multiply operator performs numeric multiplication of its arguments.

-For multiplication operations involving quantities, the resulting quantity will have the appropriate unit.
+For multiplication operations involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 Attempting to operate on quantities with invalid or special units will result in null.

 If either argument is null, the result is null.